OpenGamma/StrataDocs/pages/docs/products/cds.md

 {% include macros.html %}

-A CDS (credit default swap) is a financial instrument that provides the ability to manage credit risk.
+A Credit Default Swap (CDS) is a financial instrument that provides the ability to manage credit risk.
 The protection seller agrees to compensate the protection buyer when the specified legal entity suffers a default.
 The protection seller is paid a regular premium until the expiry of the CDS contract or until the defaults.
 As such, CDS can be viewed as a form of insurance against the default of a specific legal entity.